-One of the most frustrating problems we see in sports people and runners is Shin Splints.
+One of the most frustrating problems we see in sports people and runners is shin splints.
 This is a common pain that comes on during and after activity involving repeated running of some sort.
 Pain is felt on the sides, the front or sometimes back of the shins.
-The clinical name for Shin Splints is medial tibial stress syndrome.
-Afterwards patients often experience marked tenderness alongside the inside border of the shin bone.
+The clinical name for shin splints is medial tibial stress syndrome.
+Afterwards, patients often experience marked tenderness alongside the inside border of the shin bone.

 What are Shin Splints?

-Whilst there is debate about where exactly the pain is coming from, there is a consensus that the problem is due to a stress reaction in the bone and/or the fine connective tissue sheaths and muscle around the bones of the shin, known as the periosteum.
+Whilst there is a debate about where exactly the pain is coming from, there is a consensus that the problem is due to a stress reaction in the bone and/or the fine connective tissue sheaths and muscle around the bones of the shin, known as the periosteum.
 The repetitive stress from running overwhelms the body’s compensatory mechanisms over repeated activity.
-This triggers inflammatory change in the tissues and a stress response in the bone if it gets bad enough.
+This triggers an inflammatory change in the tissues and a stress response in the bone if it gets bad enough.